 Creating in Crisis – Systems of Creativity and Improvisation

 COVID-19 has shown the incompatibility of certain cultural practices and modes of behaviour with continued human life.
 Now, we are thrust into unprecedented territory and find ourselves rebuilding on shifting grounds.
-Responding to crisis can often feel passive reaction.
+Responding to crisis can often feel like a passive reaction.
 However, it can also be an active process that creates new transitory forms and (re)discovers ancient practices of action, hidden under the normative rules of art.
 What does it mean to design and create in the presence of uncertainty?
 How can we use that precariousness to our advantage?

 In thinking about generative modes of production and collaboration, improvisation (re)appears as a viable methodology to lean on during our endeavours toward future building.
 The line between improvisation and chaos, however, is extraordinarily thin: the former denotes spontaneityand frugality, creating with what you have, while the latter implies a temporality of confusion and disorder.
 Though these phenomena may share some qualities within a relationship of permanent interactivity, they remain distinctive irrespective of these qualities.
 Improvisation, for one thing, tends to have systems or structures in place that can be abandoned at any time in favour of free space and play.